A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

 \subsubsection{TOF measurement}

-A radio signal can be used to estimate the distance between a transmitter and a receiver, knowing the propagation speed of the radio wave and measuring the travel time.
-In order to obtain the \ac{TOA} (which identifies a circular set of candidate \ac{UE} locations, see Fig.~\ref{fig:TOFmeas}) at the receiver side, a replica of the (known) transmitted signal is needed to compute the cross-correlation with the received signal.
+A radio signal can be used to estimate the distance between a \ac{Tx} and a \ac{Rx}, knowing the propagation speed of the radio wave and measuring the travel time.
+In order to obtain the \ac{TOA} (which identifies a circular set of candidate \ac{UE} locations, see Fig.~\ref{fig:TOFmeas}) at the \ac{Rx} side, a replica of the (known) transmitted signal is needed to compute the cross-correlation with the received signal.
 In ideal \ac{LOS} \ac{AWGN} channels, the optimal \ac{TOA} estimate is obtained by searching the peak of the cross-correlation output~\cite{fischer}.

-Assuming a \ac{DL} measurement (i.e., the signal is sent by the \ac{BS} and received by the \ac{UE}) and indicating with $t_{\text{rx},i}$ the \ac{TOA} at the \ac{UE} of a signal transmitted by \ac{BS} $i$ at time $t_{\text{tx},i}$, the measured \ac{TOF} is:
+Assuming a \ac{DL} measurement (i.e., the signal is sent by the \ac{BS} and received by the \ac{UE}) and indicating with $t_{\text{rx},i}^{}$ the \ac{TOA} at the \ac{UE} of a signal transmitted by \ac{BS} $i$ at time $t_{\text{tx},i}^{}$, the measured \ac{TOF} is:

-where $d_i$ is the length of the propagation path traveled by the signal at speed $c$.
+where $d_i^{}$ is the length of the propagation path traveled by the signal at speed $c$.

 The resulting \ac{TOF} measurement relating the \ac{UE} and \ac{BS} $i$ is: